-On January 1, 2018, the Company adopted the new standard using the modified retrospective approach applied to those contracts which were not completed as of January 1, 2018.
+On January 1, 2018, the Company adopted the new standard using the modified retrospective approach applied to contracts not completed as of January 1, 2018.
 As such, results for reporting periods beginning after January 1, 2018 are presented under ASC 606, while prior period amounts continue to be reported in accordance with ASC 605.